 I chose to obtain my newest Kooikerhondje from an excellent breeder in France because the French version of AKC (Société Centrale Canine) requires independent sociability tests for all male and female purebred dogs when they are adults before they are allowed to be confirmed in the breed.
 That means that they cannot have puppies that are papered unless they have a sociable temperament, which is what most people want in a dog anyway.
 Sociability has equal weight to the other defining characteristics of the breed in their system.
 It may surprise people that it is not much more in cost to import a dog, including the travel costs to fly overseas to pick up your puppy.
 Our male Kooiker from France is now 3 years old and has not disappointed one bit!
 He is so much like my first Kooikerhondje but he does not share her noise sensitivities.
 He is dashing, fast, fun, an incredible agility partner, and so incredibly sweet.
 He is truly a dream come true.

-On the other hand, our Kooiker from the American breeder had health and behavior issues that consume our days.
+Our Kooiker from the American breeder had health and behavior issues that consumed our days, as much as we loved him more than anything.
 He was eventually able to do some group classes -- after years of work -- but they were still very challenging for him.
-We could not compete in dog sports, group classes are very difficult for him, and even having people over to the home had to be carefully orchestrated.
+We could not compete in dog sports, group classes were very difficult for him, and even having people over to the home had to be carefully orchestrated although he did eventually enjoy making some human friends.
+He worked so hard and came so far but he was limited by his genetic health issues that affected his behavior.
 This was after 3 years of behavior modification (I am one of less than 300 certified dog behavior consultants worldwide with the International Association of Animal Behavior Consultants) and the help of a veterinary behaviorist (there are less than 100 worldwide).
 Getting access to these resources is not easy or cheap for the average owner.
 Plus, the whole experience can be gut-wrenching.
 We love all three of them, but think carefully about what risk you are willing to accept when you find your next puppy.

 Ask the breeder which male and female dogs she has passed over for breeding over the past five years (and how many) due to fear, anxiety, or aggression issues.
 If they have not removed any then there is a problem.
 No one breeds only perfect dogs.